bign86/bign86.github.io/content/posts/2024-04-11-erp_models_review.md

     $$ERP_{t,m} = \sum_i \lambda^{(i)}_m \cdot PC^{(i)}_t$$

-    where $\lambda$ represents the weight of each model in the final ERP and $i$ runs on the principal components of the variance-covariance matrix.</div>
+    where \(\lambda\) represents the weight of each model in the final ERP and $i$ runs on the principal components of the variance-covariance matrix.

 ## Critique